ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 ---

 ## Cost
-Often **0 USD** for the first months.
-Later maybe 0–20 USD/month for tea, candles, and some fruit if you grow.
+Often **0 kr / 0 USD** for the first months.
+Later maybe 0–200 kr / 0–20 USD/month for tea, candles, and some fruit if you grow.
 Everything else comes from gifts, swaps, and community.

 ---